 It is only once you make mistakes that you will learn how to do something better.

-It is not like we are robots, and instead, we are human beings with free will.
 We should try new things and be creative in order to find out what works best for us.

 Additionally, this will help us grow as a person because in the process of overcoming our fears we have become stronger individuals- not just people who are trying to survive from day-to-day.

 Shoot, Edit, Critique, Repeat

 As a photographer, you need to shoot, edit, critique, and then repeat.
 This is the path to improvement.
 Shoot what you love.
 When editing, remove images until you have only the strongest remaining.
 It used to be that you'd shoot a roll of film.
 Most 35mm film shot about 36 frames to a roll.
 When someone first got their hands on a camera and started shooting, you'd be lucky to get one truly good frame out of a roll.
 Look at each image honestly and ask yourself, "what is this image actually about?"
 Try to look at each image through the eyes of a stranger who has not preexisting relationship to the shot.
 Why should they care?
 Would they keep looking at the photo?
 For how long?
 Critique your images and move towards something bigger.

 To become a photographer you need to grow as an artist.
 To grow as an artist one should study other art and artists.
 Artists should study their techniques and styles to improve their own work.

 Studying other art and artists is important for many reasons.
 It helps the artist grow in many ways, such as becoming better at what they do, improving their skills, and learning new things that they can apply to their own work.
 By studying other art and artists, the artist can learn from them and become a better version of themselves.

 Art History is not just a subject of study.
 It is a way of seeing the world and understanding art in relation to it.
 It is a way of thinking about art in relation to other arts and disciplines, like architecture, or philosophy.